TobsTha/GNNs_2024-25/README.md

 ## Good Practices
 -  regularily pull the `main` branch into the branch you are currently working on to detect conflicts early on
--  satisfy ruff: an efficient tool for docstrings is the extension "autoDocstring - Python Docstring Generator" (from Nils Werner).

 ## Setup
 1)  install Git in VSCode